 The Depot Museum houses the museum’s two changing gallery spaces featuring the colorful stories of the railroads serving Colorado for over 125 years.
 Guests can view introductory videos to the museum in the museum’s upper gallery and enjoy hands-on activities downstairs in the museum’s lower gallery.

 The Lens of Extravagance

-Two new exhibits Beebe and Clegg: Their Enduring Photographic Legacy, and Romance Along the Rails: The Phenomenon of Beebe and Clegg, both are now open through December 30, 2023 & included with admission.
+Two new exhibits Beebe and Clegg: Their Enduring Photographic Legacy, and Romance Along the Rails: The Phenomenon of Beebe and Clegg, both are now open through early 2024 & included with admission.

 View these companion exhibits that highlight both the photography and the phenomenon of Lucius Beebe and Charles Clegg, who introduced railroad photography and the world of railroading to popular audiences.